 - Preheat the oven to 165°C/329°F. Line the baking sheet with baking paper.

-- In a large bowl, combine together almond flour, corn starch, baking powder and salt.
+- MAKING THE DOUGH: In a large bowl, combine together almond flour, corn starch, baking powder and salt.

 - In a medium bowl, whisk lightly an egg, demerara sugar, melted butter, Amaretto and grated orange zest.